Skip to main content

 1) Cost

-Aurora is typically more expensive than RDS when it comes to the same workloads.
-The AWS Aurora pricing depends on the instance’s kind, size, and EBS volume.
-AWS Aurora Pricing for Aurora is primarily determined by instance size, and storage is charged based on actual usage.
+Aurora is typically more expensive than RDS for the same workloads.
+AWS Aurora pricing depends on the instance’s kind, size, and EBS volume.
+Instance size is primarily the determining factor, and storage is charged based on actual usage.
 Remember that read replicas are more expensive on both platforms.

 2) Availability

-For production databases, in particular, data backup is crucial.
-In comparison, Aurora RDS offers greater availability and resilience because of its unique storage model and the ability for continuous backups and restores with a very low recovery point aim.
+Data backup is crucial for production databases, in particular.
+In comparison, Aurora RDS offers greater availability and resilience because of its unique storage model and the ability to perform continuous backups and restores with a very low recovery point aim.

 3) Database Engine Support